September 22, 2014

 David M. Mayer is an Associate Professor of Management and Organizations, and the Faculty Co-Director for the Center for Positive Organizations at Michigan Ross.
 He conducts research, teaches, and consults in the areas of leadership and ethics.
 His research focuses on how leaders help create an environment that can discourage unethical behavior and promote helpful behavior.
 Drawing on this research, Dave works with individuals and organizations to improve their ability to lead ethically and to help improve the interpersonal dynamics of their employees.
 His research has been published in the top scholarly journals focusing on leadership and ethics such as the Academy of Management Journal, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Personnel Psychology, and he is currently an associate editor of the Academy of Management Journal.
 He has worked with a variety of companies on these issues such as the Ethics Resource Center, Giant Eagle, Humana, Lockheed Martin, Personnel Decisions Research Institute, P.H.I.
 Consulting Group, Schwan’s, and SunTrust.

-The Center for Positive Organizations thanks Paul F. Jones, Ross School of Business MBA 1975, for his generous gift in support of the 2014-2015 Positive Links Speaker Series.
+The Center for Positive Organizations thanks Diane and Paul Jones (Ross School of Business MBA 1975), for their generous gift in support of the 2014-2015 Positive Links Speaker Series.